AndersenAlexander/goit-algo2-hw-02/README.md

   "max_volume": float,
   "max_items": int
 }

-## Priorities
+Priorities
 1 = highest (Coursework/Theses)

 2 = Lab Work

 3 = Personal Projects

-## Greedy batching strategy
+Greedy Batching Strategy
 Repeatedly start a new batch with the next unscheduled highest-priority job (ties by id for determinism).

-Try to fill the batch with other jobs that fit (max_volume, max_items), preferring:
+Try to fill the batch with additional jobs that fit the constraints (max_volume, max_items), preferring:

-jobs that do not increase the batch time (where batch time is max(print_time) in the batch),
+jobs that do not increase the batch time (batch time = max(print_time) in the batch),

-then the smallest time increase,
+then the smallest increase of batch time,

 then higher priority (lower number),